metadatacenter/spreadsheet-validator-docs/cedar-manual/publish-value-set.md

 ---
-title: Publish Value Set
+title: Share Value Set on BioPortal
 layout: page
 nav_order: 4
 parent: Building CEDAR Templates for Community Standards
 ---

-# Publish Value Set to BioPortal
+# Share Value Set on BioPortal

 To make your **value set** accessible to **CEDAR**, follow these steps to publish it on **BioPortal**.